lkodinsson/MARS/Medieval/Equipment.md

 | Heavy | ×1¼ Weight and modified abilities<sup>1</sup> | ×1¼ Weight and STR requirement | ×¾ |
 | Light | ×¾ Weight and modified abilities<sup>1</sup> | ×¾ Weight and STR requirement | ×1½ or +10sp |

-<sup>1</sup>Weapons will have one or none of the following features: *Swift*, *Versatile*, and *Two-Handed*.
+<sup>1</sup>Weapons will have one or none of the following features: *Swift*, *Versatile*, *Two-Handed*, and *Large*.
 When a weapon becomes heavier or lighter, it has this ability changed into another ability depending on which ability it starts with.

 ##### Table: Melee Weapon Weight
 | Default<br/>Ability | Heavier | Lighter |